 Why does this only work with conductive materials?
 As Lew Rockwell explains:

-Field cancelation occurs when the free carriers in the conductive material rapidly realign to oppose the incident electric field.
+Field cancellation occurs when the free carriers in the conductive material rapidly realign to oppose the incident electric field.
 If the cage is made from something non-conductive, the free carriers are not mobile enough to realign and cancel the incident field.

 Examples of Faraday Cages in Everyday Life